abdojulari/transcript-editor/README.md

 ### Activating user accounts

-This app currently supports logging in through Google accounts (via [Google OAuth 2.0](https://developers.google.com/identity/protocols/OAuth2)).
+This app currently supports logging in through Google or Facebook accounts (via [OAuth2](https://en.wikipedia.org/wiki/OAuth)).
 You can activate this by the following:

+#### Instructions for Google Account activation

-1. Log in to your google account and visit [https://console.developers.google.com/](https://console.developers.google.com/); complete any registration steps required
+1. Log in to your Google account and visit [https://console.developers.google.com/](https://console.developers.google.com/); complete any registration steps required
 2. Once you are logged into your Developer dashboard, [create a project](https://console.developers.google.com/project)
 3. In your project's dashboard click *enable and manage Google APIs*.
 You must enable at least *Contacts API* and *Google+ API*
 4. Click the *Credentials* tab of your project dashboard, *Create credentials* for an *OAuth client ID* and select *Web application*